exo-archives/aio-jcr/applications/java/standalone/openofficeplugin/readme.txt

 First of all, you need to Open Office (v.
 2.0.2 or upper) and JRE (v.
 5.0 or upper) installed on your system.

-If this conditions are true, you can install Open Office add-on using "unopkg" application from Open-Office project.
+If this conditions are true, you can install Open Office add-on.

-Run "unopkg add exo-oo-addon-1.7.zip" in your console for register plug-in in Open Office.

-You can try to use install.bat (at Windows system) or install.sh (at Linux systems).

-When installation ends succesfully, new menu column called "Remote Documents" will appear in all Open Office products, installed on your system.
+a.)
+Launch any Open Office application. b.)
+Open "Tools / Extension Manager" menu. c.)
+Choose "My Extensions", if you have previos version of exo-oo-addon choose it and click "Remove". d.)
+Click "Add" button and choose path to your eXo Addon *.zip file click "open". e.)
+Restart your application.

 3. Configuration